A Guide to Establishing and Managing Customer Expectations

 TL;DR

-• Be transparent and honest about what your product or service can and cannot achieve.
+• Practice honesty and transparency about what your product or service can and cannot do to set realistic expectations upfront.

 Clients and customers have high expectations for the companies they choose to do business with.
 And businesses understand the importance of meeting and exceeding these demands.